NotReeceHarris/vsc-chat/README.md

 ## Features

-- Group chats
+- **Group chats**: Create group chats with up to 12 users.
-- Direct messaging
+- **Direct messaging**: Direct messaging with no strings attached, no needed addons.
-- Code sharing
+- **Code sharing**: Share code snippets and syntax errors with ease.
+- **Native look-and-feel**: Use chat in your preferred theme and grid editor layout.
+- **Encryption**: All messages are encrypted and never read by the server.

 <!--